 Yes.
 Research based on analysis of public social media data, carried out as part of this project, has been approved by Indiana University's Institutional Review Board.

 How can I give credit to OSoMe data and/or tools?

 If you use OSoMe tools and/or data in your research, please give credit to our project by citing this publication: DOI:10.7717/peerj-cs.87.
 You can also cite papers about Botometer or papers about Hoaxy if you use those tools or data in your research.

 No. Visualizations displayed on the site reflect the queries of the users without intervention by the researchers.
 This research project is not and never was a political watchdog, nor a database to be used by the federal government to monitor the activities of those who oppose its policies, nor a government probe of social media, nor an attempt to suppress free speech or limit political speech or develop standards for online political speech, nor a way to define misinformation editorially or subjectively, nor a partisan political effort, nor a system targeting political messages and commentary connected to conservative groups, nor a mechanism to terminate any social media accounts, nor a database tracking hate speech.
 Any such allegations are false.
 They were fabricated and spread by certain media outlets and politicians prior to the 2014 mid-term elections.
 For further information please read this letter, this statement, these articles in CJR and Science, this interview, these slides, and our post The Truth About Truthy.

 This website was originally designed to showcase demos associated with Truthy and we had a separate research project website.
 We updated this site from time to time as we added new demos and removed old ones that were no longer working.
-The recent controversy about the project generated a lot of scrutiny of this website, and the distiction between the research project and the demo website created some confusion.
+The controversy about the project in 2014 generated a lot of scrutiny of this website, and the distiction between the research project and the demo website created some confusion.
 Therefore we redesigned this website to provide a single source of information about the research project as well as demos and tools.